China urges no new demands at Iran nuclear talks

 They have a self-imposed June 30 deadline to arrive at a comprehensive agreement.

 Western powers fear Iran wants to build an atomic bomb and years of talks have focused on eradicating the alleged threat.
-Iran says its nuclear programme is for peaceful purposes.
+Iran says its nuclear program is for peaceful purposes.

 Chinese Foreign Minister Wang Yi, who is in Russia, said the situation had become more complex now that the talks process was in its final stages but that everyone should be patient.